rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-09-lang-team-path-to-membership.md

 ### A sketch for a path to membership

-The core idea for a path to membership is that we want some set of steps that let us see people doing the things we expect from lang-team members, so that we can tell how it is working (and so that people can experience what it's like).
+The core idea for a path to membership is that we want some set of steps that let us see people doing the things and demonstrating the qualities we expect from lang-team members, so that we can tell how it is working (and so that people can experience what it's like).

 This suggests that a "path to membership" might look something like this: